 What Howard Shultz did with coffee, Fred DeLuca did with American delicatessens.
 These shops served up everything: soups, salads, ham, roast beef, hot sandwiches, cold sandwiches, pickles, potato chips, cakes, yogurts, ice cream, beer, sodas, and cigarettes.
 In 1965, 17-year-old DeLuca narrowed the focus to one type of sandwich, the submarine sandwich.
 Today, Subway is the largest single-brand restaurant chain in the world, surpassing McDonald’s.

 Whether Shultz and Deluca consciously decided to go “narrow” is doubtful.
 After all, DeLuca’s sole purpose for opening a store was to finance a college career aimed at medicine, not sandwiches.
 I don’t think he was brand-savvy at the time.
 But that story points to the fact that consumers favor brands that are specific and distinguishable.
 Preferably by a single word.
 It’s interesting that DeLuca was only profitable after he changed the name from Pete’s Submarines to the catchier name, Subway.

 Almost all of the strong brands today like Apple, Ford, Coca-Cola, and Amazon started narrowly and expanded only after winning the initial branding battle.
 Remember Alta Vista?
 It was the very first search engine and became one of the top destinations on the web.
 But that wasn’t good enough.

-It added free email, topic boards, directories, comparison shopping and lots of advertising on their home page.
-It spent more than a billion dollars buying Shopping.com, a comparison shopping website, and then added Raging Bull, a financial website.
+It added free email, topic boards, directories, comparison shopping, and lots of advertising on its home page.
+It spent more than a billion dollars buying Shopping.com, a comparison-shopping website, and then added Raging Bull, a financial website.
 Alta Vista was forced to refocus its purpose to search, but it was too late.
-Alta Vista was finally shut down July 8, 2013, for good.
+Alta Vista was finally shut down on July 8, 2013, for good.

 Google, on the other hand, stuck with one thing . . . search.